DALL-E: Open-source alternatives

-Since OpenAI has not released source code for any of the three models, there have been several attempts to create open-source models offering similar capabilities.
+Since OpenAI has not released source code or weights for any of the three models, there have been several attempts to create open-source models offering similar capabilities.
 Released in 2022 on Hugging Face's Spaces platform, Craiyon (formerly DALL-E Mini until a name change was requested by OpenAI in June 2022) is an AI model based on the original DALL-E that was trained on unfiltered data from the Internet.
 It attracted substantial media attention in mid-2022, after its release due to its capacity for producing humorous imagery.
 Another example of an open source text-to-image model is Stable Diffusion by Stability AI.